wandgibaut/dct/README.md

 ### Structure of a Codelet

 In the *src/codelet* folder you can find all scripts that constitutes a **Codelet**.
 The *methods* folder contains all basic scripts to make the codelet work and is not meant to be changed except if you don't want to work with python or wanna make structural changes.
-In the codelet's root folder you may find five files and another folder (besides *methods*):
+In the codelet's root folder you may find six files and another folder (besides *methods*):

 - fields.json
 - calculateActivation.sh
 - proc.sh
 - proc.py
 - server.py
+- dct.py
 - memories

 The first one, *fields.json* contains information regarding this codelet, including *name*, *timestep*, *inputs* and *outputs*.
 Here, inputs and outputs are lists with strutures containing *ip/port*, *name* and *type*, and represents each **memory** which this codelet interacts.
 The second one should be costumized to fit your project and reflect a calculation of the activation of the codelet, something that may be used to verify if the process represented by the *proc.sh* code should happen or not.